dkrenn/jupyter-nbcelltesting/README.md

 After successfully installing the extension, fire up the notebook server (`jupyter-notebook`), open a file and select `Cell Testing` from the CellToolbar dropdown menu (`View > Cell Toolbar > Cell Testing`).

-Congratulations, you are now using the `celltesting`-Extension!
+Congratulations, you are now using the `celltesting`-extension!